Iam-Iman/sql_project/README.md

 The data was cleaned and explored using SQL Server and the resulting clean SQL file linked and displayed in Power BI to generate a dashboard of the findings.
 The SQL script can be found [here](/air_quality.sql)

+The first five records excluding the first 24, where PM 2.5 values = 0

 ![beijing_file](images/sql_full.png)